rccordell/is578-intro-dh/_schedule/09-models-lab.md

 + [Llama](https://www.llama.com)
 + [Gemini](https://gemini.google.com)
 + [NovelAI](https://novelai.net)
++ [MonadGPT](https://huggingface.co/spaces/Pclanglais/MonadGPT), a model finetuned on "11,000 early modern texts in English, French and Latin, mostly coming from EEBO and Gallica"
 + [Google Notebook LM](https://notebooklm.google.com)
 + if you have some programming background and access to an LLM's API, feel free to use that directly